kevin-pan-221/knowledge-network-generator/README.md

-work in progress knowledge network generator and visualizer that takes in an emmbedding model and visualizes text nodes
+work in progress knowledge network generator and visualizer that takes in an embedding model and visualizes text nodes